Programme

 17:30 - 19:00

-🟦 Sponsored Farewell and Cocktail & Strategic Networking
+🟦 Sponsored FarewelL Cocktail & Strategic Networking

 Sponsors and Partners To be announced